Gums: gingivitis, periodontitis, Home remedies for gum problems

 • Receding gums.

-• Formation of deep pockets between gums and teeth.
+• Deep pockets between the gums and teeth.

 • Painful chewing.

-• Only a dentist or a periodontist can recognize the progression of gum disease.
-Sometimes gum disease may affect only certain teeth, such as molars.
+• Only a dentist or periodontist can accurately assess the progression of gum disease.
+In some cases, the disease may affect only specific teeth, such as the molars.

-• Sugars and starches in food interact with bacteria and interfere with the existing gingivitis.
+• Sugars and starches in food, interact with bacteria and worsen gingivitis.

-• Gingivitis usually happens before periodontitis, not all gingivitis leads to periodontitis, you can prevent or reverse it by following these preventive measures
+Gingivitis often precedes periodontitis, but not all cases of gingivitis lead to severe gum disease.
+You can prevent or even reverse it by following these measures:

 • Brush your teeth twice a day.